Barclays lifts U.S. Silica Holdings Inc. [SLCA] price estimate. Who else is bullish?

-U.S. Silica Holdings Inc. [NYSE: SLCA] closed the trading session at $1.44 on 04/24/20.
-The day’s price range saw the stock hit a low of $1.34, while the highest price level was $1.67.
-The stocks have a year to date performance of -76.59 percent and weekly performance of -4.64 percent.
-The stock has been moved at -79.97 percent over the last six months.
-The stock has performed -1.37 percent around the most recent 30 days and changed -69.62 percent over the most recent 3-months.

-If compared to the average trading volume of 2.41M shares, SLCA reached to a volume of 2098025 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.45M shares, SLCA reached a trading volume of 2934166 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about U.S. Silica Holdings Inc. [SLCA]:
+What do top market gurus say about U.S. Silica Holdings Inc. [SLCA]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SLCA shares is $1.78 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SLCA stock is a recommendation set at 3.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.